ucdavis-bioinformatics-training/2019_September_UCD_Microbial_Community_Analysis_Workshop/dbcAmplicons/data_metadata_link.md

 View the metadata files in the folder

 If all this is correct, we are ready to begin.
+If our environment isn't already sourced, lets do so.

+	source /share/workshop/$USER/mca_example/src/dbcA_profile